cptanalatriste/aco-tsp/README.md

 --------------------
 The code uploaded to this GitHub Repository corresponds to a Maven Java Project.
 You should be able to import it as an existing project to your current workspace.

 **This project depends on the Isula Framework**.
-You need to download first the Isula Framework Project available on this Github Repository: https://github.com/cptanalatriste/isula
+You need to download and install the Isula Framework Project on your local Maven repository.
+Follow the instructions available in https://github.com/cptanalatriste/isula

 Keep in mind that several file and folder locations were configured on the `AcoTspWithIsula.java` file.
 You need to set values according to your environment in order to avoid a `FileNotFoundException`.